hindhdO/Email_Classification_using_LLMs/README.md

 - Refine the classification if necessary based on evaluator feedback.
 - Generate test cases for the email classifier and evaluate its performance through various metrics like Precision, Recall, and F1-Score.

-The user interface is built with **Streamlit** for task orchestration and LLM-based classification and evaluation.
+The user interface is built with **Streamlit** for LLM-based classification and evaluation.

 ## Requirements